darkalfx/requestrr/README.md

 - Apple's Siri integration
 - Users can get notified when their requests complete
 - Sonarr/Radarr V2/V3 integration with multiple instance support via Overseerr (only for 4k/1080p)
-- Overseerr integration with support for per user permissions/quotas
+- Overseerr integration with support for per user permissions/quotas and issues
 - Ombi V3 integration with support for per user roles/quotas
 - Fully configurable via a web portal